filoconnesso/arducraft_deprecated/README.md

 Open new Minecraft world and share it on lan or join into your server with offline mode enabled.

+# Configuration for Minecraft

+* You need the creative mode
+* Activate command blocks and cheat codes in Minecraft world configuration
+* Make your bot to operator with "/op botname"
+* In localhost mode you must use the LAN
+* When you're using command blocks you must set a name to them with the anvil to make the command work (say xxx)

 Follow the instructions that are shown in the terminal :

 * Select the serial port from list.